Chapter 3 - The ministry of a chaplain

 In virtue of holding a Permission to Officiate, any priest already serving as a Locum will be possessed of all necessary clearances and training for Safeguarding purposes.

-- Except in the circumstances provided in section 3M, no ordained person may exercise any public ministry, nor may anyone (ordained or lay) be invited to preach unless he or she holds the Bishop's Licence or Permission to Officiate, or is covered by other permission to preach (e.g. a Reader) – if in doubt, consult the Locum Ministry Administrator.
+Except in the circumstances provided in section 3M (very short-term guest ministry), no ordained person may exercise any public ministry, nor may anyone (ordained or lay) be invited to preach unless he or she holds the Bishop's Licence or Permission to Officiate, or is covered by other permission to preach (e.g. a Reader) – if in doubt, consult the Locum Ministry Administrator.

-- Any priest serving as a locum in the diocese under this canon is nevertheless expected to comply with the safeguarding procedure.
+Any priest serving in the diocese is expected to comply with the safeguarding policy.

 Subsection 1.K of these protocols shows the circumstances in which lay people may lead services, both exceptionally and regularly.